deepset-ai/haystack/.github/pull_request_template.md

 ## Pre-flight checklist
 - [ ]  I have read the [contributors guidelines](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md)
 - [ ] I have [enabled actions on my fork](https://github.com/deepset-ai/haystack/blob/master/CONTRIBUTING.md#forks)
-- [ ] If this is a code change, I added or updated the tests
+- [ ] If this is a code change, I added tests or updated existing ones
 - [ ] If this is a code change, I updated the docstrings